CELSIUS ENERGY DRINK – CAFFEINE & INGREDIENTS

 Celsius comes in at a bit over two dollars per can, which I think compared to many competitors is very reasonable, but certainly not the cheapest option in the world.

-There are definitely better value options out there if you’re willing to look, but it certainly isn’t expensive when compared to competitors like XS, Red Bull, Rockstar and others.
+There are definitely better value options out there if you’re willing to look, but it certainly isn’t expensive when compared to competitors like XS drink, Red Bull, Rockstar and others.

 I give Celsius a 7 out of 10 for price.